GDPR Compliance Checklist

 by Nash V

-What is the GDPR Compliance Checklist?
+What Is The GDPR Compliance Checklist?

 The GDPR Compliance Checklist lists the steps you need to take to be compliant with GDPR.
 This checklist will help you identify those areas where your company may not fully comply with the regulations.
 It will also help you identify the steps that need to be taken for your company to achieve GDPR compliance.